AndromedaOnGIT/uds/README.md

-# :milky_way: UDS : Unlimited Drive Storage - GUI
+# UDS : Unlimited Drive Storage - GUI

 ### A GUI Port of UDS for Windows
 Store files in Google Docs without counting against your quota.